HELOC Loans

 Lender fees

 UK HELOC providers typically charge a product fee and a separate arrangement fee, both calculated as a percentage of the facility amount and subject to caps.
 These can be paid upfront or added to the facility balance.
-Adding fees to the balance means paying interest on them for the remaining term.
+Adding fees means paying interest on them for the remaining term.

 %